dmitrijkir/mattermost-plugin-calendar/README.md

   - ✅ update events
   - ✅ remove events
   - ✅ recurrent events

 - 🚧 Using the Mattermost Theme
 - 🚧 Event notifications for a channel or group

 - 📌 Event popup notification (through ws)
-- 📌 Show user status when trying to add user to event (free/busy)
+- 📌 Show user status when trying to add a user to event (free/busy)
 - 📌 Accept/decline an invitation to an event
+- 📌 CalDAV synchronization events

 ___
 - ✅ - **Alpha**